-Learn About Your Property

-Confirm what you learn about your property with staff before beginning design, especially if you get information from informal sources like real estate websites.
+Learn About Your Property Confirm what you learn about your property with staff before beginning design, especially if you get information from informal sources like real estate websites.
 It may feel scary to reach out but remember staff are here to help you.
 Your local government will not inspect your property or look for code violations if you ask about building an ADU.

-VERIFYING PROPERTY

-LINES The most accurate

-way to know where your

-land begins and ends is to

-hire a surveyor.
-They will

-make a detailed map with

-property lines, trees, and

-other information necessary

-to know where you can

-build.
-Your designer may

-want specific measurements

-or markings, so you may

-want to hire them first (see

-the Design section).

 An important first step when building an ADU is to gather information about your property.
 You can start by reviewing the ADU Rules is for where you live and reading through this section to familiarize yourself with the concepts.
 ASSESSOR'S PARCEL NUMBER (APN) Every site or lot in California is assigned a unique APN, which is like a social security number for your property.
-Your parcel APN will be listed on your property tax bill and can also be found by using the County Assessor's Parcel Viewer .
-After you accept the disclaimer, type your address in the search bar.
+Your parcel APN will be listed on your property tax bill and can also be found by using the County Assessor's Parcel Viewer 🖏 After you accept the disclaimer, type your address in the search bar.
 Your APN will be shown on the map You can also see other parcel and tax information.
 LOT SIZE At many points in the process, you'll need to know the total square footage of your property.
 You may be asked to verify the number with an inspection or survey.
 Here are some ways to find your lot size: - Can I Build Tool Type your address in the search bar and select your address from the drop down menu. - City records Some cities list the lot size and have maps on their websites where you can look up the zoning.
-Go to the Directory (final pages) for more information or ask staff when you contact them. - Property survey or deed Your property survey or deed may include your lot size. - Estimate If your lot is roughly rectangular, multiply its width times depth.
+Go to the Directory (final pages) for more information or ask staff when you contact them. - 🕆 SEE ALL URLS in the Directory (final pages). - Property survey or deed Your property survey or deed may include your lot size. - Estimate If your lot is roughly rectangular, multiply its width times depth.
 For example, a lot that is 40 feet wide by 60 feet deep is 2,400 square feet. - Real estate websites Lot size is often listed in the property information.
 NEIGHBORHOOD ZONE You may want to know about the maximum height, setbacks, and other details of how your property is zoned.
 See our Documenting Property Information exercise for details on how to find this information and go to the Directory (final pages) to contact staff and confirm your neighborhood zone if needed.
-SPECIAL ZONES include Historic Districts, Fire Hazard, or other Hazard Zones.
+SPECIAL ZONES include Historic Districts.
+Coastal Zone, Fire Hazard, or other Hazard Zones.
 Talk to staff to confirm if any apply to your property and if so, how that might impact what you can build.
 Ask staff about other local requirements or rules that may affect your project.

-SCAN QR CODE FOR EXERCISES □ PROPERTY DETAILS WORKSHEET Collect important data you'll need as you plan your ADU.
+SCAN QR CODE FOR EXERCISES

+PROPERTY DETAILS WORKSHEET

+Collect important data you'll need as you plan your ADU.